theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/style-guide.md

 |:white_check_mark: |Values between 10,000 and 100,000 are useful, but only if the data volume is large enough.|
 |:x:|ERPConnect Services Runtime (ECSR) offers the following authentication options for the SAP connection, that are available while creating the ECS Service Application:|

-In general, put a comma before the word “which” at the start of a nonrestrictive clause, but don’t use any commas before “that”.
-Use a comma after “e.g.,”.
+In general, put a comma before the word "which" at the start of a nonrestrictive clause, but don’t use any commas before "that".
+Use a comma after "e.g.,".
 #### Semicolons
 Use a semicolon between two closely related independent clauses that are too related for a full stop (period), but where a comma isn’t enough.